Medication in the Treatment of Obesity (cont.)

 - Support groups are one form of behavioral therapy.

-Some obese people have difficulty losing weight through diet and activity alone.
+Some obese people have difficulty losing weight through diet and exercise alone.

 - If that is the case with you, see your health care professional.
 He or she may be able to suggest some new strategies that you haven't tried.